uploadcare/react-widget/readme.md

 #### `onChange: (fileInfo: FileInfo) => void`

-Set a function to be called after a file is uploaded and ready.
+Set a function to be called after **a file is uploaded and ready**.

 * [FileInfo object description][api-refs-props]
 * [Example][sandbox-on-change]